 More About Ramesses I's Rule

 The early career of Ramesses I was recorded on two seated statues found at Karnak, to which he is referred as the General and Vizier.
-Another stone statue which is now in the Edinburg Museum showed him as a General and an Overseer of the royal Granaries.
+Another stone statue in the Edinburg Museum showed him as a General and an Overseer of the royal Granaries.
 Before Horemheb emerged as a king, Ramesses I served with him in the army, and like his father, he acquired the place of the commander at the fortress of Sile.
 After Horemheb came to power, Ramesses I was given the positions of the Vizier and the Overseer of the priests in Upper and Lower Egypt.
 When it was confirmed that Horemheb couldn't produce an heir to his throne, Ramesses appears to have been named Paramesses, and he succeeded Horemheb, who may have ruled with him as a co-regent.

 Completion Of The Work